Agoric/documentation/main/distributed-programming.md

 the JavaScript standard - common to web browsers, Node.js, and embedded devices.
 SES provides a secure platform for executing programs, which means that it's possible to run code you don't completely trust, without being vulnerable to its bugs or bad intentions.
-The hosted code runs in an immutable realm that has no access to ambient authority by default.
-The hosting code can provide access to disk or network or other services, and any authority not granted is inaccessible to the hosted code.
+The guest code runs in an immutable realm that has no access to ambient authority by default.
+The hosting code can provide access to disk or network or other services, and any authority not granted is inaccessible to the guest code.

 SES can be enabled via the [`ses` package](https://www.npmjs.com/package/@agoric/harden).